raphiz/protofast/README.md

 # Introduction
-Protofast is a very easy to use way to quickly create a mockup HTML website site.
+Protofast is an easy to use solution to quickly create HTML mockup websites.

-I use this when I'm developing a new HTML layout before I actually implement any code.
-This way, the "customer" can see if all functionality is available before the more effort is put into programming.
+I use this to design a plain HTML layout before I start to write any code.
+The projects stakeholder can play around with this prototype and give instant feedback concerning the UI.
+Experiments with new UI-Concepts are cheap this way.
+When the final draft is accepted from all parties, the actual implementation begins.

-So what does Protofast do?
+But what does Protofast do?
-It provides a very basic "template engine".
+Protofast provides a very basic "template engine".
 One base template is defined.
-Each site declares only the specific html.
-This is better than copy/paste the first HTML file and modify it (Because you might change the stylesheet names/ add js libraries etc.).
-Protofast is a quick-and-dirty way to solve this simple issue.
+It declares some variables in which each site can put specific values.
+For example the page title and the main contents.
+This prevents you from copy-paste the first HTML file and modify only some specific parts.
-However, it provides a couple of "goodies" to make this very primitive process faster.
+Additionally, Protofast provides a couple of "goodies" to make the development faster and easier.
+For example, Protofast automatically includes stylesheets and scripts that are called similar to the prototype.

-The concept is very easy to understand if you checkout the sample project or follow the quickstart guide (see below).
+The concept is easy to grasp if you take a closer look to the sample project or just follow the quickstart guide (see below) and start experimenting.
 For the sample project, clone this repository, chdir into the "example_project" directory and run `php -S localhost:8000` you can see it in action.
+It is highly recommended to take a look in the protofast.php file since not all functionality is  documentated so far.

 # Disclaimer
 This is not a framework to use in production!
-Think before use it with clients, it's not allways a good idea to show it to them, cause they then think you're done with everything else in an houer or two...
+Think before use it with clients.
+It is not always a good idea to show a HTML Mockup because it implies for normal human beings that most of the work is already done!

 # Requirements
 * PHP <= 5.6 (should also work with older versions)

 # Quick start
-On a unix based system, paste the following commands (curl must be installed):
+On a Unix based system, paste the following commands (curl must be installed):
 ```bash
   mkdir my_project
   cd my_project